home-assistant/home-assistant.io/source/_integrations/workday.markdown

 {% endconfiguration %}

 Days are specified as follows: `mon`, `tue`, `wed`, `thu`, `fri`, `sat`, `sun`.
-The keyword `holiday` is used for public holidays identified by the holidays module.
+The keyword `holiday` is used for public holidays identified by the holiday’s module.

 <div class='note warning'>

 If you use the sensor for Norway (`NO`) you need to wrap `NO` in quotes or write the name in full.
-Otherwise the value is evaluated as `false`.
+Otherwise, the value is evaluated as `false`.
 If you use the sensor for Canada (`CA`) with Ontario (`ON`) as `province:` then you need to wrap `ON` in quotes.
-Otherwise the value is evaluated as `true` (check the YAML documentation for further details) and the sensor will not work.
+Otherwise, the value is evaluated as `true` (check the YAML documentation for further details) and the sensor will not work.

 > **_NOTE:_**
 NOTE: When you add holiday keyword to excludes configuration, keep in mind that it is saying to exclude the holidays from a workday.
 You might think that would be excluding holidays from consideration, but any values in the exclude configuration will mean to skip that date even if it is a workday.
 For example, in the US every third Monday in February is Predesit's day, which happened to fall on February 17th in 2020.
 If Monday is a workday and `holiday` is excluded, then the sensor would be off even though normally Monday is a workday.
 If you do not want to exclude `holidays` or another way of saying "do not look at holidays" Then you can not just leave the excludes configuration blank.
 The reason is that `holiday` is the default.
 Same as `sat` and `sun`.
 In that case, you would need to define the excludes configuration with something.
 You can add `sat` and `sun` since they would have defaulted anyway.
 If you need something else excluded and you wanted holidays excluded, then you would just add the values, but since something was configured then you would have to add the holiday keyword to whatever else.
 Also, to use the add_holidays configuration, the keyword `holiday` must be excluded.
+In Example 1 below, ‘2020-02-14’ was added to the `add_holidays`.
+That is a Friday and would still be considered a workday because `holiday` is not excluded.

 </div>